mattearly/dmpower/README.md

 ### Loot and Randomizers

 - Randomized Loot (based on the charts in the DM Guide).
-Horde loot is pretty fun to role, and great for populating lairs/dungeons/poi's.
+Hoard loot is pretty fun to role, and great for populating lairs/dungeons/poi's.
 - Spellbook Generator to assist with the DM's nightmare that is populating an NPC Wizard Spellbook.
 - Scrolls auto-generate to spells.